 Step 1: Assign a value to Hello Time and then calculate the left most part of Eq.
 4 to get the lower limit of Max.
 Age.

 Step 2: Assign a value to Forwarding Delay and then calculate the right most part of Eq.
 4 to get the upper limit for Max.
 Age.

-Step 3: Assign a value to Forwarding Delay that satisfies the conditions in Eq.
-3 and Eq.
-4.
+Step 3: Assign a value to Forwarding Delay that satisfies the conditions.